Getting started with DIY bookkeeping

 9. Set up efficient systems for chasing payments (accounts receivable).

 10. Create checklists for the bookkeeping procedures you’ll use weekly, monthly, and quarterly.
-(I’ve created some templates to get you started, which you’re welcome to download from my website).

 After all this, if you decide that you’d rather outsource your bookkeeping, or even just its initial set-up, make sure you know the right questions to ask when hiring a bookkeeper.